 The idea of white-collar crime is nothing new.
-It was, in fact, a term coined as far back as 1939, and is know a term that is nearly synonymous with business fraud or any serious fraud, cheating, lying, or stealing perpetuated by business or executive professionals.
+It was, in fact, a term coined as far back as 1939, and is known as a term that is nearly synonymous with business fraud or any serious fraud, cheating, lying, or stealing perpetuated by a business or executive professionals.
 While it may seem a lofty crime, one that does not necessarily affect its victims immediately and physically the way that violent crime does, white-collar crimes are in no way victimless.
 One executive who has the responsibility and ability to control one family’s finances, for example, can destroy that family’s well-being and future with the click of a mouse.

 During the economic downturn of 2008 and 2009, the national dialogue focused, briefly, on just how serious these crimes truly are, and what appropriate punishments look like.
 Critics of the way that the government handled the crash and the recovery say that the government did not address the executives who were, at least in part, responsible for causing the crash.

 There are many types of white-collar crime that the FBI recognizes.
 Some of these include, but are not limited to: